 \subsection{Evaluation on Waymo Open Dataset}

 Following PVG~\cite{chen2023periodic}, we evaluated our SplatFlow against baselines using the Waymo Open dataset.
 Table~\ref{tab:table1} summarizes the average metrics for both image reconstruction and novel view synthesis tasks on selected dynamic scenes.
 SplatFlow consistently outperforms all baselines across all evaluated metrics for both tasks.
 In image reconstruction, SplatFlow achieves high image quality with the highest scores: PSNR at 33.64, SSIM at 0.951, and LPIPS at 0.198.
 For novel view synthesis, SplatFlow produces high-quality renderings of unseen timestamps, reaching PSNR of 28.71, SSIM of 0.874 and LPIPS of 0.239.
 These improvements are visually validated in Fig.~\ref{fig:waymo1} and Fig.~\ref{fig:dynamic_render} (dynamic only), showing exceptional clarity in details for both static and dynamic regions.
-Compared with baseline methods, which show motion artifacts such as ghosting and blur in regions of dynamic elements, our method preserves high-quality textures and fine details, producing more accurate renderings at novel viewpoints.
+The dynamic objects in Fig.~\ref{fig:dynamic_render} are selected from a distant background car in an extremely zoomed-in view.
+Compared with baselines which show artifacts such as ghosting and blur in regions of dynamic elements, our method preserves high-quality textures and fine details, producing more accurate renderings at novel viewpoints.

 To further evaluate the rendering quality of dynamic objects against the primary baseline PVG, we selected additional four scenes featuring a higher presence of dynamic objects for further comparison.
 Table~\ref{tab:table2} displays the metrics for novel view synthesis, evaluated both on entire scenes and exclusively on dynamic objects (denoted as $*$).
 SplatFlow consistently surpasses PVG in all selected scenes, demonstrating higher PSNR and SSIM values and lower LPIPS scores, underscoring its effectiveness in handling complex, dynamic content.
 The dynamic objects masks are obtained from 2D ground truth bounding boxes following~\cite{yang2023emernerf}.
 The PSNR* of dynamic regions on novel view synthesis significantly outperforms PVG both quantitatively and qualitatively, especially in scenes with fast ego-motion and moving objects in Seg.~2259 and Seg.~7670.
 We also present the visual comparison of dynamic object decomposition with PVG in Fig.~\ref{fig:decomposition}, which illustrates that SplatFlow renders sharper and clearer image of dynamic objects.